When traveling abroad, an international SIM card can keep your cell phone bill from skyrocketing with roaming fees.

-- How much the company charges per megabyte of data.
+- How much does the company charge per megabyte of data?
 When you use your phone for apps or texts, you're using data.
-If you're not on your coach's or the hotel's wifi, you could be using more data then you know if you have apps open.
+If you're not on your coach's or the hotel's wifi, you could be using more data than you know if you have apps open.
 This is why this one is a big deal to consider.
-Check to see if what the companies you're comparing charge for their add-on credit, meaning adding minutes or data to the SIM card.
+Check to see if the companies you're comparing charge for their add-on credit, meaning adding minutes or data to the SIM card.
 Do they offer pay-as-you-go credits?

-- If you're planning on having an international phone number with the SIM card, check to see if calls coming in are free, as often times they are.
-Also, check to see if the number provided is a UK or American number, as it might impact the cost of those incoming calls.
+- If you're planning on having an international phone number with the SIM card, check to see if calls coming in are free, as oftentimes they are.
+Also, check to see if the number provided is the UK or American number, as it might impact the cost of those incoming calls.

-- Some providers offer rewards to minutes used.
+- Some providers offer rewards for minutes used.
 If you like to accumulate travel points, check to see if any are offered by the company.